Can Indoor Cycling Help Improve My Running?

 • Builds muscle and burns fat

-Runners that are injured may find indoor cycling helps them recover and maintain their fitness until they can run again.
+Injured runners may find indoor cycling helps them recover and maintain their fitness until they can run again.

 How’s your training coming along?